OmerBhatti/omerbhatti/README.md

 <h2>About</h2>

 Hi, my name is *M Omer Sharif Bhatti*, a student developer from Pakistan. <br>
 I am a junior at [**PUCIT**](http://pucit.edu.pk) Lahore.
 I work on different web projects as a freelancer.
 You can contact me for queries regarding any project.
-I also like to contribute on open source projects and you can approach me for contributions.

 ----